 This indicator represents the number of hospitalizations that occur from work-related injuries or illnesses.
 Work-related hospitalizations are defined in this indicator as hospitalizations in which workers’ compensation is the payor.
 Because some portion of work-related hospitalizations are not claimed under workers’ compensation, this indicator is only a partial measure of work-related hospitalizations.
 Minnesota Hospital discharge data are utilized to create this measure.

-In 2009, there were an estimated 135,825 work-related hospitalizations that occurred nationally.
-Hospitalizations that occur due to a work-related injury are not only expensive to treat but disruptive to the workplace and production.
+In 2014, nationally, there were 3.5 million work-related injuries and illnesses reported by employers.
+While the vast majority of those injuries do not require hospitalization those that do are not only expensive to treat but disruptive to the workplace and production.
 This indicator provides a measure of the numbers and trends of work-related injuries and illnesses serious enough to involve hospitalization.

 Numbers and Rates of Work-Related Hospitalizations in Minnesota by Year (Age 16 or Greater)

 |Year||Number||Annual Rate per 100,000 employed persons ≥ 16 years of age|

 Rate of Work-Related Hospitalizations per 100,000 Employed Persons by Year (age 16 or Greater) 2000 – 2014